skulpt/skulpt/moreiteration.rst

         A loop where we just need to keep going until some condition is met.
         A ``while`` statement is used for this case.

-    initialization (of a variable)
-        To initialize a variable is to give it an initial value.
-        Since in Python variables don't exist
-        until they are assigned values, they are initialized when they are created.
-In other programming languages this is not the case, and variables can be created without being initialized, in which case they have either default or *garbage* values.

     iteration
         Repeated execution of a set of programming statements.